ArnavSarin/ArnavSWebApp/README.md

-### FUTURE:
+### FUTURE UPDATE:
-Future updates I hope to add are the ability to resize the elements in the web app to adjust based on screen size.
-I will also work on changing my dataset to one that is more accurate.
-I hope to add more algorithms to this WEB APP in the future.
+1. Resizing elements in the web app to adjust based on screen size.
+2. Improving my dataset to one that is more accurate.
+3. Playing with more machine learning algorithms.
+Ideally I would like to work with a heart disease dataset.
+I would also like to learn other algorithms perhaps Computer Vision related or NLP related.
+4. Improving the UI for easier access/use.